-Le Creuset has the formula of the thickness of its bases, walls, and lids just right.
-Along with the fact that you can use each piece of enameled cookware on all cooktops including induction as well as in the oven.
+Le Creuset has the formula of the thickness of its bases, walls, and lids just right, and you can use each piece of enameled cookware on all cooktops, including induction and in the oven.

-The integrated handles are generous and are safe to 500°F providing you use the stainless steel knob on the lid.
-If using the black knob avoid going over temperatures of 375°F as the knob will melt.
+The integrated handles are generous and are safe to 500°F, provided you use the stainless steel knob on the lid.
+If using the black knob, avoid going over temperatures of 375°F, as the knob will melt.

 Using this type of cooking pot in a conventional oven produces wonderful recipe outcomes by heating the pots from all sides and using the self-basting system for stews, casseroles, and soups.

 Roasting, baking, or making artisan bread in Le Creuset cookware also produces delicious meals every time.

 Cookware that is built to last!
 The average lifespan of Le Creuset cookware ranges from 20 to 30 years or longer, depending on how often you use them; this means you’ll be able to hand your pots and pans down to your children.